Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Introduction

-In this paper, we first show that conclusions about the inverse-scaling of \textit{few}-type quantifier comprehension in LLMs \cite{michaelov2022rarely} needs to be revisited because method used to measure \textit{quantifier comprehension} in LLMs by \cite{michaelov2022rarely} was inadvertently measuring something else, thus leading to a wrong conclusion about inverse-scaling.
-We then propose our own methodology of measuring \textit{quantifier comprehension} in LLMs which are unaffected of the length of the subword tokenization of quantifiers.
+In this paper, we first show that conclusions about the inverse-scaling of \textit{few}-type quantifier comprehension in LLMs \cite{michaelov2022rarely} need to be revisited because of a possibly faulty methodology, thus leading to a wrong conclusion about inverse-scaling.
+We discuss the reasons for this in detail later in the paper.
+We then propose our own method of measuring \textit{quantifier comprehension} in LLMs.
 We find that LLMs are able to differentiate between sentences that contain \textit{most}-type versus \textit{few}-type quantifiers quite well and this understanding improves as the model size increases.
-Although, when we evaluate if the model takes into account the meaning of a quantifier when it is added to a phrase not containing a quantifier, we find that LLMs comprehend \textit{few}-type quantifiers much better than \textit{most}-type quantifiers.
+We measure this by quantitatively evaluating if the models react differently for different types of quantifiers.
+Although, when we evaluate if the model takes into account the meaning of a quantifier, we find that LLMs comprehend \textit{few}-type quantifiers much better than \textit{most}-type quantifiers.
 We also find that contrary to the results of \cite{michaelov2022rarely}, \textit{most}-type quantifier comprehension gets worse with increasing model size, thus showing an inverse-scaling law in \textit{most}-type quantifier comprehension.
-We do this evaluation on a number of different language model families, with models ranging from a size of 125 million parameters to 175 billion parameters, and find that the results are consistent for all LLMs.
+In this study, we evaluate a number of different language model families, with models ranging from a size of 125 million parameters to 175 billion parameters, and find that the results are consistent for all LLMs.